DomoticASW/.github/profile/05-Implementation.md

 At the start of the server, the _ScriptsService_ will start all the automations created that are enabled, starting to listen for **DeviceEvents** (for the DeviceEvent triggered Automations) or waiting (for the period triggered Automations).

 When removing or editing an automation, the old one will be stopped if there are no errors while doing it.

-## Devices management

-### Protocol

-It is required that every device while requesting an ip from the LAN DHCP server will also specify a name to bind to that ip.
-This allows the server to store this name and use it to reach devices even if they change their ip.

-#### Devices discovery

-Devices announce themselves on a configurable known port by sending broadcast UDP datagrams including basic data (id, name, lan hostname and port) that can be used by the server to register them to the system.
-The server [DeviceDiscovererUDPAdapter.ts](https://github.com/DomoticASW/server/blob/main/src/adapters/devices-management/DeviceDiscovererUDPAdapter.ts) will keep device announces in memory for a finite amount of time before forgetting them.

-#### DeviceCommunicationProtocol

-The communication protocols expects devices to expose the following http routes on the port that he announced during discovery:

-- **POST /register**

-  The server will contact the discovered device at this route providing the server port that the device will use to communicate with it afterwards.

-  The device will respond with a json description of himself (look at [DeviceCommunicationProtocolHttpAdapter.ts](https://github.com/DomoticASW/server/blob/main/src/adapters/devices-management/DeviceCommunicationProtocolHttpAdapter.ts) inline doc for more info).

-  From now on the device is registered to the system and is enabled to send updates about its properties to the server.

-- **POST /unregister**

-  The server informs the device that it has been removed from the system.

-- **POST /execute/<deviceActionId>**

-  The server tells the device to execute a specific action given some input.

-- **GET /check-status**

-  The server will periodically ask the device if it is healthy (any 2xx status code will indicate healthiness).

-### Real time property updates

-The DevicesService allows to subscribe for receiving device property updates.
-One of these subscribers is [SocketIOPropertyUpdatesSubscriberAdapter.ts](https://github.com/DomoticASW/server/blob/main/src/adapters/devices-management/SocketIOPropertyUpdatesSubscriberAdapter.ts) which is a SocketIO server that will will relay the updates to every client that connects to it.

-### Repositories

-All repositories of this bounded context are implemented by extending a generic implementation (look at [BaseRepositoryMongoAdapter.ts](https://github.com/DomoticASW/server/blob/main/src/adapters/BaseRepositoryMongoAdapter.ts) for more infos)

-### Http API

-Each service has its own http controller which defines routes and http logic (you can look at [http adapters](https://github.com/DomoticASW/server/blob/main/src/adapters/http/routes/devices-management)).

-DTOs are used when the interface to be exposed has to be different from the internal interface of entities.
-(This is done only due to time constraints, in an ideal scenario it would be better to define DTOs for each entity)

 # Other doc